 - Website (in German)

-Sometimes they even host events, such as concerts and exhibitions here.
-However, not currently.
+Sometimes they even host events, such as concerts and exhibitions here and there are plans to continue this.
+However, this isn’t happening currently.

 Important to know